 There are different types of garage door remotes.
 The difference lies in the number of buttons and in the ability to use just one remote to control several doors in the household.
 Aside from these, there are also garage door monitors, control panels, and keyless entry systems which can be used to further strengthen your garage door’s security system.

 For your safety, we recommend having your garage door opener and keyless entry systems installed by an expert technician.
 This is because data from the Consumer Product Safety Commission show that garage door accidents are oftentimes traceable to faulty garage door openers.

 To install your garage door opener and entry systems, we recommend calling A1 Garage Door Service — currently the number 1 in the industry in garage door repair and maintenance.
 A1 Garage Door Service carries garage door openers that have two reverse safety features, in accordance with the voluntary industry standard imposed in 1982 and the U.S. federal law (UL 325).
-These safety features include the photoelectric eyes and an electric safety edge which reverses your garage door upon contact.
+These safety features include photoelectric eyes and an electric safety edge that reverses your garage door upon contact.
 They also have a large collection of remotes and keyless entry systems for your security protection.